• Home

 Visualising

-Everyone has different ways to learn.
-For some, creating mental images, or visualising a setting, character, or event, helps with understanding a passage in a text which is being read.
+For some individuals, creating mental images, or visualising a setting, character, or event, helps with understanding a passage in a text which is being read.
 Photos or graphics (diagrams, etc) are excellent resources for aiding visual memory.
 “A picture is worth a thousand words”.

 Note Taking

-Taking down notes during learning sessions is one of the most effective strategies to improve one’s numeracy and literacy.
-Learners are highly advised to practice highlighting important passages via writing, underlining, or even encircling.
-This helps retain the information being learned.
+Taking down notes during learning sessions is one of the most effective strategies to improve numeracy and literacy.
+Students are encouraged to practice highlighting important passages via writing, underlining, or even circling words.
+This helps retain specific information.
 After reading something important it’s a good idea to write a summary of what has been read.

 Thinking Before and While Reading

-To improve reading comprehension, it’s helpful to have a clear idea of what information is being sought from the actual text.
+To improve understanding of what is being read (comprehension) it's helpful to have a clear idea of what information is being sought from the actual text.
 This sharpens the ability to focus on a text and also to know when to skim it.
 When any doubt arises about what the text is about, or when the content is unclear, it is crucial to stop and think about what has just been read.
 The text may require a re-read, or perhaps checking another source of information (e.g. the Internet) to clarify the content of the text.
 Actively thinking while reading will improve critical thinking skills.
 Questioning a text while reading (i.e. what, why, where, etc), will enhance the ability to not only think critically but also to remember what has been read.

 Goal Setting